Antymon/parallel_game_of_life/README.md

 Initial state is injectable via property inspector and serialized on prefabs.

 At the moment off speaking initial state is "Gosper's Glider Gun"

+See wiki for little more details through example discussion.